emilast/teamcity-monitor/README.md

 ```

 Then build the project in Visual Studio 2013 or 2015.
 Test it locally or deploy to
-a shared location and you're done!
+a shared IIS server and you're done!

 [screendump]: media/screendump.png